Finishing Touches

 Siding And Shingles

-Also, remember that back edge trim not only smooths out the exposed back edges of floors and walls, but they also straighten out crooked ones.
-Just apply your back edge trim straight and magically, all of your floors and walls will follow suit.
+Siding and shingles often don’t meet perfectly at corners and can appear slightly crooked at times.
+However, you can cover these imperfections with additional trim that distracts from uneven lines.
+Remember that back edge trim not only smooths exposed edges of floors and walls but also helps straighten crooked ones.
+Just apply your back edge trim straight, and your floors and walls will follow suit.

 You can visit this dollhouse gallery here.